junxit/us-congress-bills-113/bill.md

     >       - **(i)** The ratio of the number of course sections taught by part-time instructors to the number of course sections taught by full-time faculty, disaggregated by course sections intended primarily for undergraduate students and course sections intended primarily for graduate students.
     >       - **(ii)** The mean and median years of employment for part-time instructors.
     >   - **(3)** *Other data matters*
-    >     - **(A)** *Completion data* The Commissioner of Education Statistics shall ensure that the information required under paragraph (1)(E) includes information with respect to all students at an institution, including students other than first-time, full-time students, in a manner that the Commissioner considers appropriate.
+    >     - **(A)** *Completion data* The Commissioner of Education Statistics shall ensure that the information required under paragraph (1)(E) includes information with respect to all students at an institution, including students other than first-time, full-time students and students who transfer to another institution, in a manner that the Commissioner considers appropriate.
-    >     - **(B)** *Adjustment of income categories* The Secretary may annually adjust the range of each of the income categories described in paragraph (2)(C)(vi) to account for a change in the Consumer Price Index for All Urban Consumers as determined by the Bureau of Labor Statistics if the Secretary determines an adjustment is necessary.
+    >     - **(B)** *Adjustment of income categories* The Secretary may annually adjust the range of each of the income categories described in paragraph (1)(F) to account for a change in the Consumer Price Index for All Urban Consumers as determined by the Bureau of Labor Statistics if the Secretary determines an adjustment is necessary.
     >   - **(4)** *Institutional comparison* The Secretary shall include on the College Dashboard website a method for users to easily compare the information required under paragraphs (1) and (2) between institutions.
     >   - **(5)** *Updates*
     >     - **(A)** *Data* The Secretary shall update the College Dashboard website not less than annually.